Bethlehem Area Vocational-Technical School

 The Bethlehem Area Vocational-Technical School does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs or activities and provides equal access to the Boy Scouts and other designated youth groups.
 Inquiries may be directed to the Bethlehem Area Vocational-Technical School’s Title IX Coordinator or the Section 504 Coordinator at 3300 Chester Ave., Bethlehem, PA 18020.

-Currently, we are one of the largest adult vocational-technical schools in Pennsylvania, as measured by the number of students completing courses with us.
 As a community-based, public training facility, our goal is to provide adults with a variety of opportunities to build careers.
 As a non-profit entity, the Continuing Education Department also shares teaching space and some essential core administrative services with Bethlehem Area Vocational Technical School – a very cost effective relationship.
+For more information see Continuing Education.